Joseph McCormick (minister): Life

 He was born in St Andrews on 22 January 1733, one of six children to Rev John McCormick, a local minister, and his wife, Anna Drew.

 He studied divinity at St Andrews University and graduated MA in 1750.
-He was licensed to preach as a Church of Scotland minister bu the Presbytery of Edinburgh in 1757, but was not ordained until April 1760 when he became minister of Kilmany, but only stayed a few months before translating to Temple, Midlothian.
+He was licensed to preach as a Church of Scotland minister by the Presbytery of Edinburgh in 1757, but was not ordained until April 1760 when he became minister of Kilmany, but only stayed a few months before translating to Temple, Midlothian.
 In 1771 he moved to Prestonpans and remained there until 1781.

 From July 1781 he served as Principal of the combined colleges of St Salvators and St Leonards at St Andrews University.
 He was elected Moderator of the General Assembly in 1782.

 From 1788 he also served as Dean of the Chapel Royal in Scotland.

 He died on 17 June 1799.
 He is buried in the graveyard of St Andrews Cathedral.
 The grave lies on the wall to the west of the central tower.